Rethinking Professional Learning for Technology Initiatives

 That means that technology can’t work for one or two teachers or a small segment of students.
 Do not scale until you prove that it works for all students, and make sure you’re only scaling inclusive innovations.
 Otherwise, the technology will just create more inequity.

-Learn more about this edWeb broadcast, “Creating and Leading a Professional Team of Lifelong Learners,” sponsored by ClassLink and co-hosted by CoSN and AASA.
+Learn more about this edWeb broadcast, “Creating and Leading a Professional Team of Lifelong Learners,” presented by CoSN and AASA, and sponsored by ClassLink.

 Join the Community